slavikyad/hxScout/README.md

 that run various AS3 AIR app tests, capturing the .flm output with a variety of telemetry configuration options (basic, sampler, cpu, allocations, etc).

-I've piped a testcase output through the Server.hx to create a summary of frames, and I've hard-coded the output frame duration data into a [prototype web client view](https://github.com/jcward/hxScout/tree/master/client) just for a visual sanity check.
-This testcase happens to change the stage framerate, as well as performing some simple numeric calculations on each frame, and voila, something reasonable and familiar:
+I've piped [a testcase](https://github.com/jcward/hxScout/tree/master/flm_exploration/test_wastealloc) output through the Server.hx to create a summary of frames timing and memory usage, and I've hard-coded the output frame duration data into a [prototype web client view](https://github.com/jcward/hxScout/tree/master/client) just for a visual sanity check.
+This testcase makes useless allocations to see the garbage collector at work, and voila, something reasonable and familiar:

 # ![hxScout client PoC](https://raw.githubusercontent.com/jcward/hxScout/master/screenshots/client_sanity.png)